Dreamsh0t/SPLOM/README.md

 # FIPS
-# This repository includes the data needed to make county-level choropleth maps in Python.
+# This repository includes the data needed to make scatter-plot matrices in Python.